 The location of facilities such as warehouses, container depots, or tank terminals is the main factor in the success of a supply chain.
 While you could use a storage hub for various reasons, selecting one is more challenging.
 We need to consider the overall cost to supply goods from origin to end-users via a distribution hub, the accessibility of the storage hub, hinterland connectivity, lead times, as well as the availability of transport options for both domestic and international deliveries.
 The quality of the infrastructure, environment, and weather conditions are other important factors to review.
 Regulations, ease of formalities, and tax regimes will also have an impact on your supply chain.

-Supply chain design
+Supply chain design and management

 Supply chain management is often taken for granted.
 Regardless of industry, the supply chain is the backbone of any company.
 Organizations need greater visibility over their supply chains than ever before, to find areas for improvement, achieve greater efficiency, reduce the chances of disruption, and stay competitive.
 As international trade becomes more efficient, and companies continue to grow their networks, the need to maintain a detailed understanding of the supply chain becomes more significant.
 For their supply chain, businesses need to choose service providers, select transport modes, sort out storage solutions, and achieve the service level they want to offer customers.
 Companies should make accurate cost calculations for different solutions and make correct comparisons by taking into account all variables that can impact the supply chain.